Writing about Paris is simple… said no one ever.

 Where to Eat in Paris

-Café Panis was so nice and in such a charming location (walking distance from Notre Dame).
-I swear I had the best cappucino of my life, and repeatedly returned for breakfast as a result.
+Café Panis was so nice and in such a charming location in the Latin Quarter.
+I had the best cappuccino of my life, and repeatedly returned for breakfast as a result.

 21 Quai de Montebello, 75005 Paris